mrvinayakjha/car_price_prediction_Linear_Regression/README.md

-# car price prediction Linear Regression
+# car price prediction using Linear Regression
 First Machine Learning algorithm of Machine Learning Revision Series which is Linear Regresssion and Lasso Regression.